luxas/kubeadm-workshop/README.md

 The reason I'm using my own `hyperkube` image for this demo is two-fold:

 1) Since the hyperkube is a manifest list, it will work on multiple platforms smoothly out of the box
-2) It contains vanilla v1.6 Kubernetes + [this patch](https://github.com/kubernetes/kubernetes/pull/42911) that makes it possible to register extended API Servers smoothly.
+2) It contains ~v1.6 Kubernetes + [this patch](https://github.com/kubernetes/kubernetes/pull/42911) (commit [b705835bae42925e0f9ed2a1fcf22d1d6b1dc680](https://github.com/kubernetes/kubernetes/tree/b705835bae42925e0f9ed2a1fcf22d1d6b1dc680) in order to be exact) that makes it possible to register extended API Servers smoothly.

 #### Deploying the Pod networking layer